elugens/hello-javascript/docs/additional-questions/web-components/custom-elements.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The connectedCallBack gets invoked each time the custom element gets appended into a document-connected element.
-Each time the node gets moved, this may happen before the element's contents fully parse.
+  <div><strong>Interview Response:</strong> The connectedCallBack invokes each time the custom element appends into a document-connected element.
+This action happens each time the node moves and before the element's contents completely propagates.
     </div>
   </div>
 </details>